Easy Chickpea Buddha Bowl Flavorful and Healthy Recipe

 Assembling the Buddha Bowl

 Now, it’s time to assemble the bowl.
 In a large bowl or on a serving platter, start with a base of quinoa.
 Next, arrange sections of other ingredients.
 Use 1 cup of cherry tomatoes (halved), 1 cup of diced cucumber, 1 cup of shredded carrots, and 1 cup of roughly chopped spinach or kale.
 Add the sautéed chickpeas and 1 sliced avocado on top.
 For a beautiful presentation, try using clear glass dishes to show off the colorful layers.
 You can add fresh herbs like parsley or cilantro for an extra pop of flavor.
 Don’t forget to drizzle the tahini dressing over everything before serving.
-For the full recipe, check out the complete guide to this dish!

 Tips & Tricks